gabrielelana/vim-markdown/README.md

 ## Syntax Specs
 Testing syntax highlight could be tricky, here I use the golden master patter to at least avoid regressions, this is how it works: in `./rspec/features` you will find a bunch of `*.md` files, one for each syntactic element supported, for each of those files there's an html file, this file is created with the `:TOhtml` command and it's the reference (aka golden master) of the syntax highlight of the original file.
 Running `rspec` you are comparing the current syntax highlight of all the feature's file with the reference syntax highlight.
 If looking at some of the feature's file you see something wrong you can fix it and after regenerate the golden master files with `GENERATE_GOLDEN_MASTER=1 rspec`

 # Documentation
 I would use this section ultil I have a proper documentation for this plugin

 ## Motions
 * `]]` start of the next header
 * `[[` start of the previous header

 ## Editing
 * when hitting <Tab> on a list item it will indent the item (check if it's in a list?)
 * when hitting <S-Tab> on a list item it will unindent the item (check if it's in a list?)

+# BUGS
+* headers will not be recognized when immediately preceded by list items (probably something related to MarkdownUnorderedListBlock region)

 # TODO
 * support for text objects
   * move between headers with section motions
     * start of the next header on the same level of the current one `][`
-    * start of the previous header on the same level of the current one `][`
+    * start of the previous header on the same level of the current one `[]`
 * support syntax for lists
   * support for ordered lists
-  * support for proper list nesting
-    * markdownListBlock should be a transparent region
-      * starts with a markdownListItem not preceded by a markdownListItem
-      * ends with a markdownListItem not followed by a markdownListItem
-    * markdownListItem should be a region
-      * could contain other markdownListItem
-      * should highlight the list delimiter
   * editing support through vim script?
     * when hitting <Enter> on a list item it will create another list item on the next line
     * when hitting <C-Enter> on a list item it will go to the next line on the same column as the first character of the line above